 Your financial aid packet explains your net price.

 If you’ve used the St. Edward’s Net Price Calculator, you understand the difference between “sticker price” and “net price.”
-“Sticker price” is the published cost of a year of college, and “net price” is what you’ll actually pay, once you’ve been awarded financial aid.
-Your financial aid award offer letter tells you the total cost of attending St. Edward’s, minus the scholarships and financial aid you’ve been offered.
+“Sticker price” is the published cost of a year of college, and “net price” is what you’ll actually pay, once you’ve been offered financial aid.
+Your financial aid offer letter tells you the total cost of attending St. Edward’s, minus the scholarships and financial aid you’ve been offered.
 That’s your net price.

 Your financial aid advisor can help you plan for these costs and answer your questions.